top of page

 Paul Crossing 1 (1280x438).jpg

-We've hiked all Wye rivers from source.
-Covering 600 miles we've enjoyed every one.
-It's time now to explore the trails that intersect the Wye Basin.
+There are over 20 rivers in the Wye basin, each with fantastic unofficial routes to explore from source to confluence - the exception being the Wye Valley walk.
+Intersecting these in the catchment are numerous other long distance trails.
 Some are national trails others are less well known.
 Click here to see the list of trails that are waiting for you to explore to.

 WYEMOTION